Ourworldofdreams/Ourworldofdreams/README.md

 Hi, I’m **Elijah**—a motivated IT professional and recent graduate with hands-on experience in IT support, system administration, and cybersecurity.
 Based in the Southern U.S., I’m passionate about problem-solving and building secure systems.

-This GitHub is my portfolio, showcasing the technical projects I’ve completed, along with my growing expertise in network security, malware analysis, and threat detection.
+This GitHub is my portfolio, showcasing the technical projects I’ve completed, along with my growing expertise in network security, phishing analysis, and malware forensics.

-Let’s connect and work together to build a safer digital world. 🌟

 ---

 ## **🌟 About Me**
-- **Current Focus**: Building a solid foundation in SOC operations, cybersecurity analysis, and cloud security.
+- **Current Focus**: Building a solid foundation in SOC operations, phishing analysis, and malware forensics.
 - **Strengths**: Analytical problem-solving, incident response planning, and technical documentation.
 - **Career Goals**: To contribute as a **Security Analyst**, **SOC Analyst**, or **Threat Intelligence Specialist**, while continuing to grow in the dynamic field of cybersecurity.